ska-telescope/sdp-integration/docs/src/design/overview.rst

 requirements.
 It also captures the behaviour of the system as currently implemented, including the outcome of tests against the requirements.

-The components of the SDP system are software instances, configured for and deployed to various hardware managed by the observatory and SKA Mid and Low telescopes.
+The SDP system is composed of a number of components.
+The component and connector view describes them, and the relationships between them.
+The module view describes how the components are built from software modules and how they are deployed.

-More details about the components can be viewed on the :ref:`design_components` page.
+More details about the components can be viewed on the :ref:`design_components` page and for modules can be found at the :ref:`design_modules` page.

-A module view shows how the system is structured as a set of code units.
-The SDP software units are organized as modules.
-More details about this can be found on the :ref:`design_modules` page.